Racine Malted Milks: 1910 Racine fans incident

 In 1911, Racine Malted Milks again placed sixth in the eight-team Wisconsin-Illinois League.
 Racine ended the season with a record of 58–64 in playing under manager Larry Hoffman.
 The champion Rockford Wolverines team ended the season with a final record of 74–46 and finished 17.0 games ahead of Racine.

 With Bill Fox becoming the manager, the team became known as the Racine "Belles" and improved to finish in second place in the 1912 Wisconsin-Illinois League standings.
 The Malted Milks ended the season with a record of 78–51, as Oshkosh won their first of three consecutive league championships in finishing 7.5 games ahead of runner up Racine in the Class C level eight-team league.
 Racine pitcher Al Kench led the league with a 21–7 record.

 The Racine "Belles" continued as members of the 1913 Class C level Wisconsin-Illinois League.
 In the eight-team league, the Belles again finished as the runner up to Oshkosh as the team compiled a final record of 72–51, with Bill Fox returning as manager.
 The Malted Milks ended the season 4.0 games behind the Oshkosh Indians in the eight-team league final standings, as Oshkosh won their second consecutive championship.

 In 1914, the Racine "Malted Milks" played a final season as members of the eight–team Class C level Wisconsin-Illinois League.
 Racine joined the Appleton Papermakers, Green Bay Bays Madison Senators, Marinette-Menominee Twins, Oshkosh Indians, Rockford Wolves and Wausau Lumberjacks teams in playing the final season of the league.

-The Racine Belles 1914 Wisconsin-Illinois League championship, finishing second in the final standings.
-With an overall record of 64–58 to place fourth, Racine was led by returning Frank Reynolds.
-First place Oshkosh finished 13.0 games ahead Racine in the final Wisconsin-Illinois League standings.
+Racine finished the 1914 Wisconsin-Illinois League season in fourth place, with an overall record of 64–58, under returning manager Frank Reynolds.
+First place Oshkosh finished 13.0 games ahead of Racine in the final Wisconsin-Illinois League standings.
 Pitcher Clayton Clark of Racine led the Wisconsin-Illinois League with a 21–7 record.